-The scope of this inspection was limited to the programs in place at the Yakama Nation Tribal School to improve educational achievement.
+The scope of this inspection was limited to the programs in place at the Paschal Sherman Indian School to improve educational achievement.
 We performed the same inspection at 15 other schools funded by the Bureau of Indian Education (BIE) including:

 - Tonalea Day School

 - Lukachukai Community School

 - Tuba City Boarding School

 - Moencopi Day School

 - Flandreau Indian School

 - Sicangu Owayawa Oti (Rosebud Dormitory)

 - Pierre Indian Learning Center

 - Cherokee Central Schools

 - Ahfachkee Indian School

 - Miccosukee Indian School

 - Chemawa Indian School

-- Paschal Sherman Indian School
+- Yakama Nation Tribal School

 - Ojo Encino Day School

 - Te Tsu Geh Oweenge Day School

 - San Ildefonso Day School

-We also performed separate reviews at the Yakama Nation Tribal School to evaluate the programs in place at schools funded by BIE to prevent violence and assess the condition of educational facilities.
-The results of those reviews will be presented in separate reports.
+We also performed a separate review at the Paschal Sherman Indian School to evaluate the program in place at schools funded by BIE to prevent violence.
+The results of that review will be presented in a separate report.